Izanagi95/FluidContent-AI/README.md

 A small corner for thanks and the inspirations that contributed to the realization of FluidContent AI.

 *   **Inspirational Quote:**
-    *   Bruce Lee, for his philosophy <a href="https://www.youtube.com/watch?v=cJMwBwFj5nQ&pp=ygUSYmUgd2F0ZXIgbXkgZnJpZW5k">*"Be water, my friend."*</a> which inspired the name and adaptive approach of our project.
+    *   Bruce Lee, for his philosophy <a href="https://www.youtube.com/watch?v=cJMwBwFj5nQ&pp=ygUSYmUgd2F0ZXIgbXkgZnJpZW5k">*"Be water, my friend."*</a> which inspired the name and adaptive approach of our project.<br>
     <a href="https://www.youtube.com/watch?v=cJMwBwFj5nQ&pp=ygUSYmUgd2F0ZXIgbXkgZnJpZW5k"><img src="img/brucelee.jpg" width="180" height="100" alt="Bruce Lee: Be water, my friend."></a>

 *   **Hackathon Organizers & Mentors:**